Home » Articles » Ant Control » Managing Pharoah Ants With Baits

 Managing pharoah ants with baits

-Baits are required in every area that ants are active; place them so that foraging workers from all colonies contact and feed on them.
+With Pharaoh Ant control, baits are required in every area that the ants are active; place them so that foraging workers from all colonies contact and feed on them.

 Combination fat-based baits with sweets are more effective for a longer period of time than using sweet baits alone.